Modern-Day Gurgaon Apartment With An Artistic Flair

 In our all-new Design Focus series, our designers share their inspiration behind great, Liv-able interiors.
-In this edition, Livspace designer, Payal Arora talks about designing a transitional Delhi home that has a heady mix of traditional elements, art and modern sensibilities.
+In this edition, Livspace designer Payal Arora talks about designing a transitional Gurgaon home that has a heady mix of traditional elements, art and modern sensibilities.

 Location: South City, Gurgaon

 Home type and size: A 3 bedroom apartment spanning 1,800 sqft

 Design team: Interior designer Payal Arora with project manager Nitesh Kumar Srivastava

 A mix of modern and classical elements characterize this plush Gurgaon apartment.
 Livspace designer Payal Arora maintained neutral tones through the walls and larger furnishings but incorporated pops of color at unexpected places — bold-colored wall paintings, turquoise cushions, and the cherry cabinets in the kitchen.
 The beautifully handcrafted and painfully intricate wooden jali partition not only demarcates the living from the dining area but also allows the free flow of air.

 With the focus on the walls, the designer incorporated a luxe chenille on the headboard in the master bedroom.
 The floating console and contemporary furniture contrast the reflective bronze back-painted tiles that tower the bed.
 The moment you step in, the opulent wall gives the room a very regal air.

 We sat down with Payal to discuss her design process for this incredible Gurgaon home.